PJLab-ADG/OpenPCSeg/README.md

 ```

 ## Authors
-Liu Youquan, Bai Yeqi, Kong Lingdong, Chen Runnan, Hou Yuenan, Shi Botian, Li Yikang
+Liu Youquan, Bai Yeqi^†^, Kong Lingdong, Chen Runnan, Hou Yuenan, Shi Botian, Li Yikang

+^†^Project Lead

 ## License
-PCSeg is released under the **Apache 2.0 license**, while some specific operations in this codebase might be with other licenses.
+OpenPCSeg is released under the **Apache 2.0 license**, while some specific operations in this codebase might be with other licenses.
 Please refer to [LICENSE](docs/LICENSE) for a more careful check, if you are using our code for commercial matters.

 ## Contact
 If you have questions about this repo, please contact Bai Yeqi (baiyeqi@pjlab.org.cn) or Shi Botian (shibotian@pjlab.org.cn).